 On March 20, 2020, the Trust announced that it had received approval from the Toronto Stock Exchange ("TSX") to establish a normal course issuer bid ("NCIB") program.
 Under the NCIB, the Trust may purchase for cancellation up to 3,473,720 trust units (formerly, common shares).
 The NCIB represented approximately 10% of the Trust's public float of its issued and outstanding shares as at March 19, 2020.
 The NCIB commenced on March 24, 2020 and remained in effect until March 23, 2021.
-As of March 31, 2021, the NCIB has expired.
-There were no additional units repurchased under this program during the three months ended March 31, 2021.
+There were no additional units repurchased under this program during the six months ended June 30, 2021.